gcardi/AreaPrj/README.md

 This program uses the acronym SOLID for the implementation of its parts.
 Furthermore, the MVC pattern was used for the structure of the application.

-Sorry for the improper use of the English language, but my level is less than scholastic.